wty9391/maximal-revenue-rtb/readme.md

-# Maximal Revenue Bid Strategy in Demand-Side Platforms
+# Maximal Revenue Bidding Strategy in Demand-Side Platforms
-This is a repository of experiment code supporting the Maximal Revenue bid strategy (MR).
+This is a repository of experiment code supporting the Maximal Revenue bidding strategy (MR).

 For any problems, please report the issues here.